DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 1 - Cloud Concepts, Architecture and Design.md

 * Software as a Service (SaaS)
     * Application capability type
     * Customer uses CSP provided applications: (Gmail, Workspace, Office 365, etc)
+    * Definition as per NIST SP 800-145:
+        * _The capability provided to the customer is to use the provider's applications running in a cloud infrastructure.
+The applications are accessible from various client devices through either a thin client interface, such as a web browser (e.g., web-based email), or a program interface.
+The consumer does not manage or control the underlying cloud infrastructure, including network, servers, operating systems, storage, or even individual application capabilities, with the possible exception of limited user-specific application settings._
     * Benefits
         * Cost Reduction
         * Reduce the need for hardware and servers